expelthegrace/GameHouse/README.txt

 ---- Events library manual ----

 >This library is based in two primary components:
-- EventBase: Class to derive if you want to have specific events.
-Payload has to be specified and callback function has to match this payload type.
+- EventBase: Event to be connected to.
+Callback's payload is a templated parameter.
-- ConnectionHandler: Class whose main responsability is to disconnect the callback method if the handler is deteled.
-Is a safety measure to avoid dangling connections.
+- ConnectionHandler: Handler for each individual connection.
+It will auto-disconnect if the handler is destroyed to avoid dangling connections.

 > Define new event:
 Derive from EventBase specifying (or keeping it templated) the payload that this event will carry.